 Table Of Contents

 A survey carried out by UK divorce website www.divorce-online.co.uk in December 2009 found that 20% of behaviour petitions contained the word “Facebook.”.

-A follow up survey in December 2011 has found that number has alarmingly increased during 2011 to 33% of behaviour allegations in petitions.
+A follow-up survey in December 2011 found that the number alarmingly increased during 2011 to 33% of behaviour allegations in petitions.
 5000 petitions were queried as in the 2009 sample.

-The most common reasons where Facebook was cited as evidence were once again relating to spouses behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and using their public walls as weapons in their divorce battle.
+The most common reasons where Facebook was cited as evidence were once again relating to spouses’ behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and used their public walls as weapons in their divorce battle.